Tewantin: History

 The name Tewantin is an anglicised version of the Aboriginal name for the area, dauwadhum, meaning place of dead logs, because of the sawmill there.

 Tewantin was originally a timber town.
 In 1869, Tewantin was the river port for the Noosa area.
 In 1871, Clarendon Stuart surveyed a town site for the Tewantin settlement.
 Tewantin was a thriving small town with a reliance on the gold, fishing and timber industries.

-In March 1880, Kabi bushranger Johnny Campbell was captured in a paddock near the town.

 Tewantin Provisional School opened on 2 August 1875.
 On 25 April 1887, it became Tewantin State School.

 On 1 April 1910, Dr Henry Youngman officiated at the opening of the Tewantin Methodist Church.